fwcd/mini-blocks/README.md

 # MiniBlocks

-An open-world sandbox game, inspired by Minecraft.
+A procedurally generated open-world sandbox game for macOS, inspired by Minecraft.

 ![Screenshot](screenshot.png)